The early years

 Having established a solid business with the Waukesha Engine distributorship, a move to diversify into other disciplines began.
 In December 2010 Entec purchased a well-established instrumentation, electrical and gas detection business, which doubled the number of employees overnight.

 The years 2010 to 2014 were busy with substantial projects being developed in Taranaki, and Entec grew quickly with the increased demand.
-Another instrumentation & electrical business was purchased in 2013.
-The headcount within Entec since that time has floated between 50 and 80 people, with a large core of permanent staff complemented by contract and casual specialists to meet demand peaks.
+A Taranaki based I&E service business was purchased in 2013, and an Auckland based I&E service business in 2018.
+The headcount within Entec since that time has floated between 50 and 90 people, with a large core of permanent staff complemented by contract and casual specialists to meet demand peaks.

 Key leaders within the company are…